 In 2010 Dan was named as one of five Baldwin Fellows by the Lancaster County Community Foundation and used the fellowship to attend Harvard University’s Strategic Perspectives in Nonprofit Management program.
 Dan has also been awarded Small Business Champion of the Year by the U.S. Small Business Administration, PA Latino Pride Award for Economic Development from the Governor’s Advisory Commission on Latino Affairs, and one of the “Top Forty Under Forty Business Leaders” in Central Pennsylvania by the prestigious Central Penn Business Journal.

 2004.
-As Vice President and COO, Joan oversees fundraising & development, communications and the Women’s Business Center and impact evaluation of lending and loan operations.
+As COO, Joan oversees fundraising & development, communications and impact evaluation of lending and loan operations.
 Joan is responsible for oversight of financial management and is a member of the Senior Loan Committee.
 Joan has more than 30 years of experience in finance and community development lending.

 Her previous experience includes seventeen years in commercial banking where she was vice president for a regional bank, focusing on small business and community development lending, credit underwriting and loan administration.
 In addition she has more than seven years’ experience as a business owner, providing consulting services for the community development industry.
 Her background includes consumer and commercial lending, as well as management of community reinvestment activities for a multi-state market.
-As a member of the board of directors of Opportunity Finance Network (OFN), a national network of community development financial institutions (CDFIs), Joan serves as National Policy Chair.
+Joan previously served as National Policy Chair of the board of directors of Opportunity Finance Network (OFN), a national network of community development financial institutions (CDFIs).
 In 2011, Joan used her opportunity as a Baldwin Fellow, named by the Lancaster County Community Foundation, to study leadership skills for women in management.
 Joasn is also a 2008 recipient of Eastern Pennsylvania SBA Women in Business Champion of the Year Award.
 She holds a Bachelor of Arts degree from Cedar Crest College, Pennsylvania.s